 Nutritional Outcome of Seedlessness

-Seeds in some fruits can be rich sources of nutrients such as essential oils, vitamins and minerals.
-For instance, grape seeds contain phytoestrogens that can protect women against heart disease.
 Seeds are also good sources of fiber, which plays several roles in your body such as suppressing appetite, stabilizing blood glucose levels and increasing bowel activity.
-Fruits without small seeds cannot provide these benefits.
+Fruits without small seeds can't provide these benefits.

 Benefits of Parthenocarpy and Seedlessness